-Talk to your doctor before taking Nexium Control if:
+!
+Talk to your doctor before taking this medicine if:

-- · You have had a stomach ulcer or stomach surgery in the past. - You have been taking treatment continuously for reflux or heartburn for 4 or more weeks. - · You have jaundice (yellowing of skin or eyes) or severe liver problems. - You have severe kidney problems. - You are aged over 55 years and have new or recently changed reflux symptoms or need to take a - non-prescription indigestion or heartburn remedy treatment every day. - · You have ever had a skin reaction after treatment with a medicine similar to Nexium Control that reduces stomach acid. - You are due to have an endoscopy or a urea breath test. - You are due to have a specific blood test (Chromogranin A).
+- You have had a stomach ulcer or stomach surgery in the past. - You have been taking treatment continuously for reflux or heartburn for 4 or more weeks. - You have jaundice (yellowing of skin or eyes) or severe liver problems. - You have severe kidney problems. - You are aged over 55 years and have new or recently changed reflux symptoms or need to take a non-prescription indigestion or heartburn remedy treatment every day. - You have ever had a skin reaction after treatment with a medicine similar to this medicine that reduces stomach acid.

+!
 Tell your doctor immediately before or after taking this medicine, if you notice any of the following symptoms, which could be a sign of another, more serious, disease.

-- You lose a lot of weight for no reason. - · You have problems or pain when swallowing. - · You get stomach pain or signs of indigestion such as nausea, fullness, bloating especially after food intake. - · You begin to vomit food or blood, which may appear as dark coffee grounds in your vomit. - You pass black stools (blood stained faeces). - · You have severe or persistent diarrhoea; esomeprazole has been associated with a small increased risk of infectious diarrhoea. - You get a rash on your skin, especially in areas exposed to the sun tell your doctor as soon as you can, as you may need to stop your treatment with Nexium Control.
-Remember to also mention any other ill-effects like pain in your joints
+- You lose a lot of weight for no reason. - You have problems or pain when swallowing. - You get stomach pain or signs of indigestion such as nausea, fullness, bloating especially after food intake. - You begin to vomit food or blood, which may appear as dark coffee grounds in your vomit. - You pass black stools (blood-stained faeces). - You have severe or persistent diarrhoea; esomeprazole has been associated with a small increased risk of infectious diarrhoea. - You get a rash on your skin, especially in areas exposed to the sun tell your doctor as soon as you can, as you may need to stop your treatment with this medicine.
+Remember to also mention any other ill-effects like pain in your joints.